gophercoders/website/content/lessons/KS2/lower/variables.md

 This is a variable called age which is a number".
 Line 2 says "This is a variable called your_name which is a string."

-This is called _declaring a variable_ or just a _variable declaration.
+This is called _declaring a variable_ or just a _variable declaration_.

 #### Variable Type (again)